briancoyner/interactive-grid/README.md

 Here are the main UIKit APIs used by this demo:

 - `UICollectionView`s compositional layout API.
-- `UICollectionViewDiffableDataSource` and its built in reordering support.
+- `UICollectionViewDiffableDataSource` and its reordering support.
 - `UIContextMenuConfiguration` for presenting optional menus from each displayed cell.

 The view is driven by a two-column layout that supports two cell sizes: